apify/apify-docs/sources/platform/storage/dataset.md

 This feature is also useful when customizing your RSS feeds generated for various websites.

 By default, the whole result is wrapped in an `<items/>` element, while each page object is contained in an `<item/>` element.
-You can change this using the `xmlRoot` and `xmlRow` URL parameters when retrieviewing your data with a GET request.
+You can change this using the `xmlRoot` and `xmlRow` URL parameters when retrieving your data with a GET request.

 ## Sharing {#sharing}